hiroyukiyamamoto/mseapca/README.md

 # mseapca
 Metabolite set enrichment analysis for loadings

-**mseapca**  provides functions for metabolite set enrichment analysis with loading in principal component anaysis and partial least squares and partial least squares, and single sample enrichment analysis.
+**mseapca**  provides functions for metabolite set enrichment analysis with loading in principal component anaysis and partial least squares, and single sample enrichment analysis.

 - Metabolite set enrichment analysis [1] can be performed using the "msea_ora" or "msea_sub" functions.